ceurws/ceur-make/README.md

 On a recent Linux all of these components (except maybe Saxon) should be installable via the central package manager.
 On Mac OS, most components should be installable via [MacPorts](http://www.macports.org/) or [Fink](http://fink.thetis.ig42.org/), on Windows via [Cygwin](http://cygwin.com/).

-ceur-make has not been tested on any other operating system than Linux so far; [reports] [5] from users of other systems are welcome.
+ceur-make has so far been tested on Linux and Windows (using Cygwin); [reports] [5] from users of other systems are welcome.

 How to use
 ----------